Golf Tutorials

 When golfers talk about a "soft" grip, they're referring to two main things: the physical material and the pressure you feel.
 The softness of a material is scientifically measured by a durometer score - the lower the number, the softer the material.
 But for a player, "softness" is really about comfort and feedback.

 The primary benefit of a soft grip is vibration dampening.
-When you don't find the sweet spot of the clubface, the impact creates a ton of vibration that travels right up the shaft and into your hands, wrists, and elbows.
-A softer, more cushioned grip acts like a shock absorber, soaking up a lot of that unpleasant jolt.
-For golfers who deal with arthritis, tendonitis, or general joint pain, this single feature can completely change their experience and allow them to play and practice without pain.
+When you don't find the sweet spot of the clubface, the impact creates a lot of vibration that travels up the shaft into your hands, wrists, and elbows.
+A softer, more cushioned grip acts like a shock absorber, soaking up some of that unpleasant jolt.
+For golfers who deal with arthritis, tendonitis, or joint pain, this feature can completely change their experience and allow them to play and practice without pain.
+For more options geared towards comfort, explore the best golf grips for arthritic hands.

 Beyond dampening, a softer feel also promotes lighter grip pressure.
-Many amateur golfers have a "death grip" on the club, strangling it with tense hands and forearms.
-This tension is a swing killer, restricting your ability to generate clubhead speed and feel the club properly.
-A soft, slightly tacky grip provides a sense of security without you having to squeeze it hard.
-When your hands feel comfortable and secure, you naturally lighten your pressure.
-This frees up your wrists to hinge correctly and lets you deliver a more fluid, powerful swing that feels effortless, not forced.
+Many amateur golfers have a "death grip" on the club, holding it with tense hands and forearms.
+This tension is a swing killer, restricting your ability to generate clubhead speed and properly feel the club.
+A soft, slightly tacky grip provides a sense of security without requiring you to squeeze it hard.
+This releases your wrists to hinge correctly and lets you deliver a more fluid, powerful swing that feels effortless, not forced.
+To further enhance your game, consider how to improve your golf grip for straighter shots.

 Common Materials in Soft Golf Grips